manifoldfinance/xga-docs-v0/docs/index.md

 ```

 The Auction platform uses the [SecureRPC.com](https://securerpc.com) relay, in
-which permissioned validator sets use exclusively.
+which permissioned validator sets use exclusively[^3].
 As such, we will know 2
 epochs in advance in which slots we will mint a block.
-So, we can sell that
+Therefore, we can sell
-blockspace about 2 epochs in advance, providing a forward contract market for
+a proportion of blockspace 2 epochs in advance, enabling a forward call market for
-β-blockspace.
+*β-blockspace*.

-### Elastic Supply Schedule
+### **Elastic Supply Schedule**

 **Elastic Supply Schedule**: Breaking away from the rigidness of a fixed supply,
 we're introducing elasticity.
 When prices dip low, we'll strategically limit the